 Snæfellsjökull National Park is home to another spectacular Icelandic glacier, and this particular one is very special.
-If you've ever the read literary classic Journey to the Center of the Earth by Jules Verne, Snæfellsjökull glacier and mountain are the entry point for the beginning of their unbelievable adventures.
+If you've ever read the literary classic Journey to the Center of the Earth by Jules Verne, Snæfellsjökull glacier and mountain are the entry point for the beginning of their unbelievable adventures.
 Finally, you have Kirkjufell mountain and Kirkjufellsfoss waterfall.
-The unusually-shaped arrowhead mountain juxtaposed with the cascading waterfalls make this spot extremely picturesque.
+The unusually-shaped arrowhead mountain juxtaposed with the cascading waterfalls makes this spot extremely picturesque.
 This is probably why Kirkjufell is the most photographed mountain in Iceland.

 Your Iceland Ring Road itinerary

 As you can see, there's plenty to keep you occupied during your Iceland road trip.
 From lava fields to whale watching to national parks to ice caves and black sand beaches, the list is endless.
 When trying to decide how many days to drive the Ring Road in Iceland, take a good look at all of the possibilities that await you.
 There are countless attractions along the Ring Road, so choose the best attractions when you drive the Ring Road to maximize your trip.